coreruleset/documentation/content/development/contribution_guidelines.md

 Lazy and greedy matching change the order in which a regular expression engine processes a regular expression.
 However, the order of execution does not influence the backtracking behavior of backtracking engines.

 Possessive quantifiers (e.g., `x++`) and atomic groups (e.g., `(?>x)`) are tools that can be used to prevent a backtracking engine from backtracking.
-They _can_ be for performance optimizations but are only supported by backtracking engines and, therefore, are not permitted in CRS rules.
+They _can_ be used for performance optimization but are only supported by backtracking engines and, therefore, are not permitted in CRS rules.

 ### Writing Regular Expressions for Non-Backtracking Compatibility